luvcrumbs/luvcrumbs/README.md

 __before you interact__
-probably won't interact first bc bad past experiences. feel free to come or whisper if you want to talk anytime, especially if i'm sitting alone ·  if i'm in your dni, i probably hid you or muted you · pretty awkward and slow with new people. still love to make friends ·  don't start venting nonstop without asking first if its okay
+probably won't interact first bc of past experiences. feel free to come or whisper if you want to talk anytime, especially if i'm sitting alone ·  if i'm in your dni, i probably hid you or muted you · pretty awkward and slow with new people ·  don't start venting nonstop without asking first if its okay

 __please interact__
 spanish speakers ·  latin americans ·  hxs shippers ·  luchino and aesop enjoyers ·  green names

 __fav ships!__
+(ship int is okay)
-i like almost every pairing but these ones are my fave ones!! luchino/eli, joseph/aesop, margaretha/anne, andrew/antonio, tracy/violetta, alice/melly, helena/galatea, luchino/antonio, edgar/jack, fionna/patricia, andrew/aesop, martha/demi, william/victor, emil/frederick
+i enjoy almost every pairing but these ones are my fave ones!! luchino/eli, joseph/aesop, margaretha/anne, andrew/antonio, tracy/violetta, alice/melly, helena/galatea, luchino/antonio, edgar/jack, fionna/patricia, andrew/aesop, martha/demi, william/victor, emil/frederick
 ~~i will avoid margjoker, elisop, adamil, ithagrace~~